Telefu21/SelfSignedCertificate/README.md

 Good example for understanding the Trust Chain and certificate Creation is self-signed certificates.

-Self-Signed Certificates
+## Self-Signed Certificates
 A self-signed certificate is not signed by a public or private certificate authority.
 Instead, it is signed by the creator’s own personal or root CA certificate.
-Here is what we do to request paid certificate from a well-known Certificate Authority like DigiCert, Verisign or comodo.
+Here is what we do to request paid certificate from a well-known Certificate Authority like DigiCert or Verisign.

  ![image](https://user-images.githubusercontent.com/101481631/204348469-d7a97f95-834b-4570-97a1-7a5aaffd0645.png)